GLUE: Coordinating Pre-Trained Generative Models for System-Level Design: Methodology

 \subsubsection{Gradient Descent}

 With this method, we perform gradient descent in the unified latent space $\mathcal{Z}$ using derivatives from the differentiable geometry layer.
 We minimize:

 with $\lambda_k$ and $\mu_k$ updated based on constraint violations $C_k$ (see \ref{ap:alm_schemes}).
 Here, $O(z)$ is simply $\Omass$.
 Among all optimizers tested, \ac{ALM}-\ac{GD} achieves the best combination of feasibility and mass, but remains sensitive to local minima, leading to a large set of diverse, locally optimal designs.
 Hyperparameters are hand-tuned to balance optimality, constraint satisfaction, and compute cost.
 Full settings and convergence criteria are given in \ref{ap:opt_algos}.
+We now turn to the \ac{GLUE} coordination models themselves.